J5kinner/OpenSourceMapping/README.md

 # OpenSourceMapping
 A repo for testing open source solutions for my thesis on associated branches.
 The winner will be on the main branch

+# How to run the project
+`npm install` to install all the dependencies
+`npm start` to start the project

+# CI/CD
+## Tests
+`/src/tests` contains all the tests for the application.
+These are run using `npm test` and are run on every push to the repo.
+## Check for unused dependencies
+`npm-check` to find the unused packages
+`npm uninstall <package_name>` remove the package and module folder

+# NPM Packaging
+`npm login` to login to npm
+`npm publish` to publish the package to npm but make sure to increment the version number in `package.json` first

+# Capacitor
+`npx cap sync`

+Make sure to remove the homepage link inside the package.json because it interferes with the npx suite when developing capacitor apps

 # What has happened so far
 ### Weeks 1-6
 Implemented GeoMoose, OpenLayers and Leaflet for the purpose of being able to upload geojson and stress test each of them until failure.